egosche/MT2-project-ImageProcessing/README.md

-# Source Code for Medical Engineering 2 - Final Project Summer Term 2024
+# Source Code for Medical Engineering 2 - Final Project

 To download this repository, you have two options: